m0b1d3v/portfolio/README.md

 There was no thorough analysis on choosing Playwright, but it did beat out Cypress, Protractor, and Storybook.

 If this is your first checkout make sure you do `npm run e2e-snapshots` before any e2e tests to generate comparison visuals.
-If you do `npm run e2e-visual` without it all tests will error out because they expect a snapshot.
+The visual test `npm run e2e-visual` runs only in Firefox for speed and requires snapshots to pre-exist.
-The content test via `npm run e2e-content` does not rely on snapshots and only runs in one browser for speed.
+The content test via `npm run e2e-content` also only runs in Firefox but does not rely on snapshots.
-Running all tests can be done with `npm run e2e`.
+Running all visual and content tests in all configured browsers can be done with `npm run e2e`.

 ## Attributions